The Agrarian Kitchen Eatery – Introduction

-Two people who have a great story to tell are Séverine Demanet and Rodney Dunn, who moved from Sydney in 2007 bringing their much-needed skills to start the hard work of establishing a garden and Australia’s leading cooking school called the Agrarian Kitchen.
+Two people who have a great story to tell are Séverine Demanet and Rodney Dunn, who moved from Sydney in 2007 bringing their much-needed skills to start the hard work of establishing a stunning organic garden and Australia’s leading cooking school called the Agrarian Kitchen.
 And here they are in 2023, having achieved their original goals and somehow adding one of Tasmania’s leading restaurants and a wonderful Kiosk to their stable as well!

 Their presence has had a ripple effect throughout the Derwent Valley with jobs for young people and for farmers looking to diversify into interesting products.
 They have also encouraged a number of Tasmanians who probably never thought they had the skills to teach classes in food topics to run courses on topics ranging from butchery to cheesemaking.